The Castellani Andriaccio Guitar Studios

 Children & The Suzuki Method for Classical Guitar

 The Suzuki Method was developed by Dr. Shinichi Suzuki was designed specifically for children as young as age 3 to begin learning an instrument.

 Lessons are tailored to meet the needs of each and every student.
 Repertoire is selected to help develop their musical and technical skills, continuing with either the Suzuki Method, or with the Traditional Method, both allowing them to play various musical styles.

 Preparation for College Entrance

-Our studio instruction boast a proud record of our students garnering scholarships and assistantships at the most prestigious Colleges, Conservatories and Schools of Music
+Our studio instruction boast a proud record of our students garnering scholarships and assistantships at the most prestigious Colleges, Conservatories and Schools of Music throughout the country.

 - The Eastman School of Music